MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/overview.md

 Azure Arc enables you to manage all of your SQL Servers from a single point of control: Azure.
 As you connect your SQL Servers to Azure, you get a single place to view the detailed inventory of your SQL Servers and databases.

-- Look at details for a given SQL Server in the Azure Portal such as the name, version, edition, number of cores, and host operating system.
+- Look at details for a given SQL Server in the Azure portal such as the name, version, edition, number of cores, and host operating system.
 - Query across all of your SQL Servers using Azure Resource Graph Explorer to answer questions like:
   - "How many SQL Servers do I have that are SQL Server 2014?"
   - "What are the names of all the SQL Servers that are running on Linux?"